Skip to content

 • Should my children be present?

 We encourage you to discuss this with your older (school age) children if, as is often the case, they are close to your pet.
 It is normal for children and teens to become overwhelmed and not want to stay in the room.
 Perhaps the kindest thing that we can do is respect and validate their choices and feelings, and allow them the space to leave or stay as they wish.
 Very young children are welcome to be present, although you may want to consider whether this will mean additional stress or distraction for you.
 Having an additional caregiver on hand may be helpful.
+You may also review this webpage for additional information.

 • What does a home euthanasia cost?

 The cost of a Compassionate Home Euthanasia will vary depending on the time of day, the size of your pet and your preferences for aftercare.
 Regardless of your choices, we will treat your pet as one of our own, and our service always includes a complimentary clay paw print and door to door transportation for your loved one’s remains.
-Euthanasia starts at $575.
+Euthanasia starts at $670.
 You can call us for details or get a quote on this page.

 • Questions about Cremation and Aftercare